0xScotty/MyCheatsheet/README.txt

-My Cheatsheet for all the commands I've learned son far by language
+My Cheatsheet for all the commands I've learned son far by language.